BorisMitrovic/reformation/README.md

 Requires SWI-Prolog.

-To run a sample capital_of ontology, run:
+To run a sample capital_of ontology, run in SWI-Prolog:
   > [diagnose,repair,util,reform,revise,utilRevise,capOf]. revise.

 Replace capOf with another ontology file, to repair another ontology.
 Ontology file is a collection of `fact` definitions.
 See ontology.pl or capOf.pl for an example.